 Earlier this week, my sweet tooth had a hankering (in the middle of the day) for some homemade something.
 I’ve been anxious to try this particular recipe ever since I watched Amy Adams and her character’s husband devour it without plates in Julie & Julia and since I had all of the ingredients, I took advantage of the situation.

 What I found, after taking my first bite followed by a drink of cold milk was chocolate heaven.
-Truly, the photos of the cake are deceiving – it looks simple (it really is simple to make, just quite a few steps), but you will be more sweet tooth will be more than satisfied after you’ve tasted this concoction.
+Truly, the photos of the cake make it appear to be an ordinary chocolate cake (and while it really is simple to make, just quite a few steps), the complex, depth of flavor will leave your sweet tooth more than satisfied after you’ve tasted this concoction.
 Surprisingly enough, only 1/2 cup of flour is used, helping to lower the calorie count for each serving to 390.
 Enjoy!
 And if you do try it, I’d love to hear what you think.

 Key Things to Keep in Mind: